sgmonda/stdio/README.md

-Module for input management with nodejs.
+Module for input/output management with nodejs.

 # Installation